If you are a mental health professional looking to level up your current practice, EMDR training can help you help your clients better.

 Eye movement desensitization and reprocessing (EMDR) is a psychotherapy technique where the therapist directs the client’s eye movements as they relive and talk about traumatic experiences.

-This type of therapy allows the individual to briefly discuss their experience in small doses while their attention is diverted to their eye movements.
+This type of therapy allows the individual to discuss their experience while their attention is diverted to their eye movements.

 This diversion of their attention creates a less emotional and less distressing recollection of events.
-As time goes on, and with further EMDR sessions, the psychological impact of these triggering events lessens due to this diversion.
+With further EMDR sessions, the psychological impact of these triggering events lessens due to this diversion.

 This means that the person is eventually able to go about their life without these traumatic memories hindering their activities.

-For example, if you had traumatic memories recurring from a car crash or an assault, these memories are stored in your long-term memory.
+For example, traumatic memories recurring from a car crash or an assault are stored in your long-term memory.
 This means that it can bother you for a long time afterwards.

-The disturbing memory continues to emerge unintentionally as you go about your life, especially when you feel certain emotions associated with the traumatic event.
+The disturbing memory continues to emerge unintentionally as you go about your life.
+This is especially true when you feel certain emotions associated with the traumatic event.

 EMDR helps you get rid of these feelings and thoughts by first activating the memory.
 This brings the memory to your short-term memory, or the “working” memory.